 Hannah joined Apex in 2022 following the successful completion of her pupillage.
 She was supervised by Andrew Kendall, Lucy Crowther and Nicholas Gedge.
 She was called to the Bar in 2021.

-Hannah accepts instruction across all areas of criminal and regulatory law.
-She regularly prosecutes and defends in the Crown Court and Magistrates' Court.
+Hannah accepts instruction across all areas of criminal and regulatory law as well as inquests.
+She regularly prosecutes and defends in the Crown Court.
 Hannah has dealt with a large variety of offences, including drugs, violence, firearms and sexual offences.
 She has experience in dealing with expert evidence, vulnerable witnesses and clients suffering from psychiatric issues.

 Prior to pupillage, Hannah read Law at the University of Reading, graduating with an upper-second class honours degree.
 She undertook the BPTC at Cardiff Law School and achieved a 'Very Competent'.
 Following Bar school, Hannah worked for a year as an usher at Cardiff Magistrates' Court.

-R v Walsh (2022) - Hannah successfully represented an appellant appealing a conviction for a violence offence at Cardiff Crown Court.
+R v W (2022) - Hannah successfully represented an appellant appealing a conviction for a violent offence at Cardiff Crown Court.

-All areas of criminal law and regulatory crime
+All areas of criminal law, regulatory and inquest law.

 APPOINTMENTS & MEMBERSHIPS